 Please select the version of Visual Studio you have installed.

-In our example, we will run “proj_msvc2015.bat” to select the project containing the Visual Studio 2015 solution file.
+In this example, the “proj_msvc2015.bat” file is executed to select the project containing the Visual Studio 2015 solution file.

 When executed, choices will be displayed as shown in the image below, so enter the corresponding number in single-byte numbers.

 • Selecting the architecture

 Select as appropriate depending on the environment in which it is used.